lrusso/WebToApp/README.md

 ## OS X porting notes

 The filename given to every downloaded Blob URL can be found in **ViewController.swift** as a String variable named **saveFilename**.
-Every downloaded file is automatically writen in the **Downloads** folder.
+Every downloaded file is automatically written in the **Downloads** folder.

 ## OS X porting tutorial - How to get the .app file?